FonchinChen/ArtisticTransformer/README.md

 * Milk sculpture.

 ## What this is not
-The custom GPT is not meant for use as a beauty filter for human portraits, since the transformed face may not resemble the original.
+This custom GPT is not meant for use as a beauty filter for human portraits, since the transformed face may not resemble the original.
-It is also not like the typical style transfer tools that change the visual style of a give image, since many aspects of the original image are re-imagined by AI.
+It is also not like the typical style transfer tools that change the visual style of a give image, since many aspects of the original image are re-imagined by AI even if its essence are preserved.

 ## Gallery
 <table>